sylefeb/Silice/learn-silice/README.md

 [     53059] o   :00100000
 [     53059] leds:01000000
 ```
 Look very carefully.
-See how the value of `o` is in advance by one cycle
+See how the value of `o` in `rotate` is in advance by one cycle
-compared to the value of `leds`?
+compared to the value of `r.o`?
 That's because by default unit outputs are
 *registered*.
 This means that whatever change occurs in the instantiated unit,
 the parent will only see the change *at the next cycle*.